-With core v9, the password hashing has been refactored and modern hash algorithms like especially Argon2i have been added.
+With TYPO3 core version 9, the password hashing has been refactored and modern hash algorithms such as Argon2i have been added.
 PHP improved in this area a lot and PHP 7.2 brings Argon2i by default, so this algorithm could be easily integrated as available core hash mechanism to the existing hash family.
 Argon2i is rather resilient against GPU and some other attacks, the default TYPO3 core configuration even raises the default PHP configuration to make attacks on stored Argon2i user password hashes even more unfeasible.

 This is the current state if you are reading this document.
 The rest is about details: It is possible to register own password hash algorithms with an extension if you really think this is needed.
 And it is possible to change options for frontend and backend user hash algorithms.
 By default however, TYPO3 automatically selects a good password hash algorithm and administrators usually do not have to take care of it.
 The PHP API is pretty straight forward and helps you to compare passwords with their stored hashes if needed in extensions.